-Single Bureau Credit Monitoring
+Triple Bureau Credit Monitoring

-You will receive alerts when there are changes to your credit data-for instance, when a new line of credit is applied for in your name.
+You will receive alerts when there are changes to your credit data at any of the three national credit bureaus-for instance, when a new line of credit is applied for in your name.
 If you do not recognize the activity, you'll have the option to call a Kroll fraud specialist, who will be able to help you determine if it is an indicator of identity theft.